Donat-Sh/ECommerce-based-PDF-Generator/PdfApp/Testing_Dev_QuickTips.md

 **Authentication**

-- API-Key should be given before the HTTPPost method testing begins, ApiKeyValue is : 7a8a7cd837b042b58b56617114f4d3d7
+- API-Key should be given before the HTTPPost method testing begins, ApiKeyValue is : 7a8a7cd837b042b58b56617114f4d3d7 (Also can be found on 'AppSetting.json' file).

 **Test Cases ready JSONs**